ghi-electronics/Documentation/endpoint/getting-started.md

  ![Navigate to Debug Options](images/debug-options.png)

- From there navigate to the Endpoint Debugger option and make sure the box is check for root@192.168.82.2.
+ From there navigate to the `Endpoint Debugger` option and make sure the box is check for `root@192.168.82.2`.
 If unchecked the application will only run on the PC.

   ![Debug Host](images/debug-host.png)